lrusso/webmail-lite/README.md

 2) Browse to /install
 3) Follow the instructions.
 4) Delete the 'install' folder.
+5) Browse to /adminapanel
+6) Login with **mailadm** and your admin password to access the webmail system configuration.

 **SUGGESTION:** Rename the 'adminpanel' folder to prevent outsiders to try to figure it out your admin password.